Tinche/uapi/README.md

 ```

 `uapi` uses a lower-level HTTP framework to run.
 Currently supported frameworks are aiohttp, Flask, Quart, and Starlette.
-An `uapi` app can be easily integrated into an existing project based on one of these frameworks, and a pure `uapi` project can
+An `uapi` app can be easily integrated into an existing project based on one of these frameworks, and a pure `uapi` project can be
-easily bet switched between them when needed.
+easily switched between them when needed.

 `uapi` supports OpenAPI out of the box.